majirajib4747/Project4_Team2/README.md

 * There were 1.36 GB of MRI images.
 * Preprocessing and loading of images was done for each category.
 * Data was trained, tested, one hot encoded, and a CNN model was created.
-* Initial accuracy was 74%.
+* Initial accuracy was 74% and improved to 85% as the hidden layers increased.
 * Considerations: MRI scans can be costly to run.
 It can be difficult to explain neural networks because there are many parameters.

 ### How to run the model:<br>